mrSingh007/coupleApp/README.md

 now serve app as `ionic serve` <br>

 to make android app enter `npm run prepareAndroid` or for ios `npm run prepareIos` (please note this should be done only once) <br>

+<h3>Firebase steps</h3>
+TODO

+<h2>Note never share your firebase config file or make it public, unitil you know what you doing.
+This app does not have authentication so someone can use your firebase</h2>